MLHale/CYBR8470/modules/penetration-testing/README.md

 What Cybersecurity First Principle might that be?

-### Step 7: Explore the `ActivateCloudbit` endpoint
+### Step 7: Explore the `ActivateIFTTT` endpoint
-Next up is the `ActivateCloudbit` class.
+Next up is the `ActivateIFTTT` class.
 We created this controller in the [previous lesson](../building-a-server/README.md).
 Since this endpoint includes a `POST` request handler, we should carefully review and assess it.

 #### First Question
 The first question is does it `require authentication`?
 Authentication should be used anytime you want to restrict access to data as part of an effort of __information hiding__.

-Should `ActivateCloudbit` require authentication?
+Should `ActivateIFTTT` require authentication?

 Keep track of your answers.